 Joah Love makes the comfiest masks for children, with soft cotton adjustable straps and super fun prints.
 They might not be the most protective, but the brand now has new masks with filter pockets.
 Yes, Charlene’s kids (3 and almost 6 years old) keep them on for hours on end when they play with friends outside, which is why it makes our list.

 Though they generate more waste, disposable surgical masks are still one of the most effective, yet breathable options out there.
-If that’s the route you want to take, here are packs that are age-appropriate and boast fun prints for kids.
+If that’s the route you want to take, here are packs that are age-appropriate and boast fun tye-die designs for kids.

 Let’s be honest — wearing a face mask gets unpleasant pretty quickly.
 They can irritate your ears and your skin, and don’t even get us started on the foggy glasses.
 Not to mention, face masks are the new socks: turn your back for just a second, and poof, it’s is gone.